 You are what you eat.
 Everyone knows the wisdom behind the old adage: put good things into your body and your health with flourish.
 Fill up with junk and your body will break down.
 The same logic that applies to your nutrition also applies to your mental health.
 If you have toxic influences and bad habits, you are not going to be happy.
 We made a list of toxic things that are dragging down your happiness.

-Humans mimic each others actions and pick up each others habits.
-That’s why old married couples start to look and talk like one another, and long time friends have so many of the same habits.
+Humans mimic the actions of each other and pick up each other’s habits.
+That’s why old married couples start to look and talk like one another, and long-time friends have so many of the same habits.
 The people we spend our time with significantly impact our everyday behaviors and ideas, whether we know it or not.
 So, it’s better to surround yourself with positive people!
-Friends that continually bring you down, stunt your growth, and leave you feeling exhausted are not worth the hassle.
+Friends that continually bring you down, stunt your growth and leave you feeling exhausted are not worth the hassle.
 It can become draining and taxing on your spirit when you’re surrounded by negative energy all the time.
 Do yourself the pleasure of releasing what doesn’t serve you anymore, and find good friends who will only bring you up.
 This way, your mental and social health will flourish.

 Do you feel stuck in a job you absolutely hate?
 Maybe you wake up in the morning wishing you could call in sick because you can’t take it anymore.
 This is no way to live, especially when work is such a big part of our lives.
 We only get one life, we might as well be happy in the work we choose to do for a living.
 Make the decision to find a career you’re excited about, one that you actually enjoy, and take a look at your strengths and abilities.
 You’ll be so much more satisfied in life and your stress will significantly decrease.
 It will be exhilarating to go after your passion, and you’ll find that it’s worth the switch for your overall health.